 According to the Financial Trend Analysis report by Fincen (Financial Crime Enforcement Network), suspicious activity related to ransomware SARs in the first half of 2021 estimated $590 million exceeded the total reported for all of 2020 ($416 million).

 Doppel Paymer, Clop, Bit Paymer, Conti, DarkSide, and many more are the top cybersecurity ransomware variants that still remain active in the cyber world.
-So, a close watch out on ransomware attack is a critical aspect for the businesses.
+So, a close watch out for ransomware attacks is a critical aspect for businesses.

 The Internet of Things or IoT is the most vulnerable to data security threats.
 Every digital, mechanical, computing smart device that can transmit data over the internet network are termed as IoT such as; laptop and mobile phones.

-In order to access your personal device that contains your sensitive information, hackers use devices surrounding you, such as wearable smartwatches, baby monitors, smart fridges, or smart lights.
+In order to access your personal device that contains your sensitive information, hackers use devices that surround you, such as wearable smartwatches, baby monitors, smart fridges, or smart lights.

-This in turn will open a wide space for the hackers to compromise the data security and use them for malicious purposes.
+As a result it will open a wide space for the hackers to attack the compromised data security and use them for malicious purposes.

-Cloud computing is the modern age of new technology that has revolutionized the physical world of data storage.
+Cloud computing is the modern era of new technology that revolutionized the physical world of data storage.
 Businesses from large to small now utilize cloud services for storing their user-sensitive information.